Anthony Tokpah

-Anthony Tokpah (born July 26, 1977) is a retired Liberian football goalkeeper.
+Anthony Tokpah (born July 26, 1977) is a Liberian retired football goalkeeper.
 He was also a member of the Liberia national football team.

 Career

 Anthony Tokpah, after playing with Ratanang Maholosiane and Manning Rangers in South Africa, came to Croatian First League club HNK Hajduk Split in 1995, along with another Liberian international, Mass Sarr, Jr. Beside the first season when he played 7 league matches, he did not get much chances to play while with Hajduk.
 In 2000, he moved to the United States where he played with Hershey Wildcats and Atlanta Silverbacks.
 In 2006, he moved to Guayabo, another soccer team in the United States.

 National team

 Tokpah made his international debut for Liberia in a 1996 African Cup of Nations qualifying match against Senegal on July 30, 1995.